-Carey sent Mr S an 'Alternative Investment - Global Forestry Investments Member Declaration and Indemnity' form.
-Mr S signed this but Carey has hidden the date on which it was signed.
-Mr S declared, amongst other things, that:
+Mr W signed an 'Alternative Investment - Global Forestry Investments Member Declaration and Indemnity' form on 4 March 2013.
+Mr W declared, amongst other things, that:

-- He instructed Carey to purchase a leasehold plot of land through Global Forestry Investments for a consideration of £50,000. - He was fully aware the investment was high risk and / or speculative and confirmed he wished to proceed. - Carey was acting on an execution only basis and hadn't provided any advice. - He'd read and discussed the adviser notification letter with his financial adviser and wanted to proceed. - He didn't hold Carey responsible for any exchange rate fluctuations that might adversely affect the value of the investment. - Should the investment be subject to a tax charge within the scheme this would be paid directly from his fund or by him. - He indemnified Carey against any and all liability arising from or in connection with the investment.
+- He instructed Carey to purchase a leasehold plot of land through Global Forestry Investments for a consideration of £37,200. - Carey hadn't provided any advice in respect of the SIPP or investment. - He didn't consider any of the information provided to him by Carey to be advice or a recommendation. - He was fully aware the investment was an unregulated 'Alternative Investment' and as such was high risk, speculative and that it could prove difficult to value or sell. - He understood the value of investments can fall as well as rise and that his entire investment could be lost. - He had reviewed and understood the information and documentation provided by Global Forestry investments, including but not limited to the Brochures, Application Forms, etc. - He'd read and discussed the adviser notification letter with his financial adviser and wanted to proceed. - He had taken his own advice, including but not limited to financial, investment and tax advice regarding the investment. - He didn't hold Carey responsible for any exchange rate fluctuations that might adversely affect the value of the investment. - Should the investment be subject to a tax charge within the scheme this would be paid directly from his fund or by him. - He agreed to retain five years' worth of fees in the SIPP bank account. - He indemnified Carey against any and all liability arising from or in connection with the investment.